KKDN7355/Flappy-Birb-Clone/README.md

 * **JavaScript** - For game logic and interactions
 * **Audio** - For sound effects and background music

-## Future Additions

-- **Leaderboard Integration**:
-  - Save and display high scores locally or online.

-- **Gravity Inversion**:
-  - Implement a feature that sits between pipes that inverts gravity.

-- **Achievements**:
-  - Add unlockable achievements to enhance gameplay experience.

-- **Enhanced Graphics**:
-  - Include more detailed animations and background elements.

-- **Mobile Compatibility**:
-  - Adapt the game for touchscreens and smaller resolutions.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.